A-weighting: B-, C-, D-, G- and Z-weightings

 A-frequency-weighting is mandated by the international standard IEC 61672 to be fitted to all sound level meters and are approximations to the equal loudness contours given in ISO 226.
-The old B- and D-frequency-weightings have fallen into disuse, but many sound level meters provide for C frequency-weighting and its fitting is mandated — at least for testing purposes — to precision (Class one) sound level meters.
+The old B- and D-frequency-weightings have fallen into disuse, but multiple sound level meters provide for C frequency-weighting and its fitting is mandated — at least for testing purposes — to precision (Class one) sound level meters.
 D-frequency-weighting was specifically designed for use when measuring high-level aircraft noise in accordance with the IEC 537 measurement standard.
 The large peak in the D-weighting curve is not a feature of the equal-loudness contours, but reflects the fact that humans hear random noise differently from pure tones, an effect that is particularly pronounced around 6 kHz.
-This is because individual neurons from different regions of the cochlea in the inner ear respond to narrow bands of frequencies, but the higher frequency neurons integrate a wider band and hence signal a louder sound when presented with noise containing many frequencies than for a single pure tone of the same pressure level.
+This is because individual neurons from different regions of the cochlea in the inner ear respond to narrow bands of frequencies, but the higher frequency neurons integrate a wider band and hence signal a louder sound when presented with noise containing multiple frequencies than for a single pure tone of the same pressure level.

-Following changes to the ISO standard, D-frequency-weighting should now only be used for non-bypass-type jet engines, which are found only on military aircraft and not on commercial aircraft.
-For this reason, today A-frequency-weighting is now mandated for light civilian aircraft measurements, while a more accurate loudness-corrected weighting EPNdB is required for certification of large transport aircraft.
+Following changes to the ISO standard, D-frequency-weighting by itself should now only be used for non-bypass-type jet engines, which are found only on military aircraft and not on commercial aircraft.
+For this reason, today A-frequency-weighting is now mandated for light civilian propeller aircraft measurements, while a more accurate loudness-corrected weighting EPNdB is required for certification of jets and helicopters.
+D-weighting is the basis for the measurement underlying EPNdB.